Minnesota’s North Shore Must-See Spots

 Stop by Tettegouche State Park and hike to the Shovel Point lookout for mesmerizing views of Lake Superior’s North Shore.
 Although the hike is just ¾ of a mile each way, it’s almost entirely climbing stairs on the way up to the lookout point.
 The view is definitely worth the workout, however, and you won’t regret the climb.

-Walk around Artists’ Point and skip rocks on the lake.
+Walk around Artists Point and skip rocks on the lake.
 Stop in to any number of the cute shops and boutiques in downtown Grand Marais.
 Grab pizza at Sydney’s or dinner at Hungry Hippie Tacos.
 We grabbed beers and food at Voyageur Brewery, which is set back from the downtown area, and still has a view of Lake Superior.
-Finish off the night with a drink at Gunflint Tavern, which has an awesome view of Artists’ Point.
-We had the best seats in the house and stayed until the sun set.
+Finish off the night with a drink at Gunflint Tavern, which has an awesome view of Artists Point.
+We had the best seats in the house and stayed until the sunset.
+For much more information on Grand Marais, check out my post here.

 Have Your Mind Blown at Palisade Head

-We spent the night in Lutsen and headed south the next morning.
-Our first stop was Palisade Head.
+Palisade Head is my number one favorite place along the North Shore.
 If you only make one stop, this must be it.
 We couldn’t believe we were in Minnesota, we thought we had been transported to Maine or Vancouver.
-It’s easy to forget Lake Superior is a lake and not an ocean.
+It’s easy to forget Lake Superior is a lake and not an ocean with this expansive view.
+And the best part?
+No hike necessary, just drive up the hill and you’ll find a free parking lot at the top.

 Take a Walk Along Black Beach